By Swati Chopra

 Mantras are the prime carriers of these vibrations?

 Pronunciation is important to keep in mind with mantras.
-We use the throat to mould the shabda.
+We use the throat to mold the shabda.
 The heart controls the breath and so the length of pronunciation, which may vary from one second to one minute.
-The navel forms the base and treble, and it is from the Muladhar that the mantra is raised.
-When a vibration is created in this way, our body vibrates with the mantra.
+The navel forms the base and treble, and it is from the Muladhara that the mantra is raised.
+When vibration is created in this way, our body vibrates with the mantra.

 Sage Ashtavakra has said there is no need to fight darkness; just bring in some light.
 Once you have understood the nature of things, then where is the need to control?
 Everything happens naturally.
 For a Tantrik, life is a bed of roses.
 Jo hai so hai (what is, is).

 Main akhand Brahmanand hoon, Mujhe prapt hi prasad ho